 Augusta Technical College exists to educate its students; to advance, preserve, and disseminate knowledge; and to advance the public interest and the welfare of society as well.
-In order to achieve these ends the college reserves the right to maintain a safe and orderly educational environment for its students and staff.
-Therefore, when in the judgment of college officials a student's conduct disrupts or threatens to disrupt the college community, appropriate disciplinary actions will be taken to restore and protect the atmosphere of collegiality and mutual respect on campus.
+To achieve these ends, the College reserves the right to maintain a safe and orderly educational environment for its students and staff.
+Therefore, when in the judgment of College officials, a student's conduct disrupts or threatens to disrupt the college community, appropriate disciplinary actions will be taken to restore and protect the atmosphere of collegiality and mutual respect on campus.